Suspect captured after officer killed, another wounded in Polk County | Atlanta: News, Weather and Traffic

-A “Blue Alert” had been issued for Seth Brandon Spangler, one of three people suspected in the deadly shooting in Polk County.
+A “Blue Alert” was issued for Seth Brandon Spangler, one of three people suspected in the deadly shooting in Polk County.

-breaking: just confirmed from law enforcement contact seth spangler captured! @wsbtv— Mark Winne (@MarkWinneWSB) September 29, 2017
+The @BlueAlertUs has been cancelled.
+Subject in custody. #bluealert @BlueAlertStatus https://t.co/Jh6cXoecdO— GA Bureau of Invest (@GBI_GA) September 29, 2017

+Spangler was naked when he was taken into custody, Channel 2 Action News reported.

 It was the first time the GBI has activated the emergency alert, which was established by legislation in 2010 “to speed the apprehension of violent criminals who kill or seriously injure law enforcement officers.”